destiny911/suno-library-title-extractor/README.md

 # suno-library-title-extractor
 Extract a complete list of all songs from your Suno.com library with clean titles, URLs, and version info.
-# SoulBits

-Extract a complete list of all songs from your Suno.com library with clean titles, URLs, and version info.

 ## How to Use